 - “Supervisory Authority” means Estonian Data Inspectorate

-3. Nature of DataProcessing
+3. Nature of data processing

-4. Compliance with Laws
+4. Compliance with laws

-The parties shall each comply with their respective obligations under all applicable Data
+The parties shall each comply with their respective obligations under all applicable Data Protection Requirements.

-5. Customer Obligations
+5. Customer obligations

 Customer agrees to: